Skip to main content Skip to footer

 Homeowner Tree Care

 Caring for these trees is a community effort.
-Home and business owners take responsibility by regularly watering the parkway trees in front of their properties.
+Home and business owners take responsibility by regularly watering the parkway trees in front of their properties in accordance with Cerritos Municipal Code Section 9.75.120.
 With very young trees, deep watering is best because it encourages roots to grow downward, away from curbs, sidewalks and driveways.
+Through proper care of newly planted trees, you’ll make a positive impact on the long-term health of the tree and beauty of our parkways.
+Here is how:

 New City trees are planted with plenty of fertilizer to last four to five years.
 For this reason, home owners should avoid over-fertilizing their parkways, as excess nutrients can burn tree roots.
 Home owners should also leave a 6 to 8-inch ring of soil at the base of their trees so that the trees won’t have to compete with the lawn for water.
 This soil buffer also helps keep the nylon strings from weed-eating machines safely away from young trees.